Back to: MySQL Tutorials for Beginners and Professionals

 Constraints in MySQL with Examples

 In this article, I am going to discuss Constraints in MySQL with Examples.
-At the end of this article, you will understand what are constraints, why do we need constraints and the different types of constraints available in MySQL with Examples.
+At the end of this article, you will understand what are constraints, why do we need constraints, and the different types of constraints available in MySQL with Examples.

 What is Data Integrity in MySQL?

-While learning Constraint we need to understand one database term called Data Integrity.
+While learning Constraints we need to understand one database term called Data Integrity.
 Data integrity means the data contained in the database is accurate, consistent, and reliable.
 To provide data integrity, RDBMS provides us a set of integrity constraints that ensures that the data entered into the database is going to be accurate, consistent, and reliable.
 This is the reason why the end-user can trust the data stored in the database.

 What are Constraints in MySQL?

 The MySQL Constraints define specific rules to the column(s) data in a database table.
 While inserting, updating, or deleting the data rows, if the rules of the constraint are not followed, the system will display an error message and the action will be terminated.
 The SQL Constraints are defined while creating a new table.
 We can also alter the table and add new SQL Constraints.
 The MySQL Constraints are mainly used to maintain data integrity.

 The Constraints in MySQL are basically used to restrict the insertion of unwanted data in the database.
 That means they are mainly used to maintain data integrity.
 We can create the constraint on single or multiple columns of a table in MySQL

 What are the different types of Constraints available in MySQL?